mathworks/Phaser-Control-with-MATLAB/README.md

 [The MATLAB Phaser setup guide](https://wiki.analog.com/phaser_matlab) explains the required setup steps in detail.
 Follow the instructions on this page to setup MATLAB and the Phaser.
 Follow these instructions up to the portion titled "Running the labs".

-For the scripts in this repository to run successfully, MATLAB must be configured properly and the Phaser must be connected.
+For the scripts in this repository to run successfully, MATLAB must be configured properly, and the Phaser must be connected.
 A single tone X-Band frequency source such as the HB100 should be placed at the Phaser broadside angle.

 ### MathWorks Products (https://www.mathworks.com)